impensavel/spoil/docs/SPFile.md

     // content from a resource
     $content = fopen('document.pdf', 'r');
-    $name = 'document.pdf'; // an SPException will be thrown if the name is not provided
+    $name = 'document.pdf'; // an SPBadMethodCallException will be thrown if the name is not provided

     // content from a string
     $content = 'Document content...';
-    $name = 'document.pdf'; // an SPException will be thrown if the name is not provided
+    $name = 'document.pdf'; // an SPRuntimeException will be thrown if the name is not provided

     // allow overwriting the file if it already exists
-    $overwrite = false; // an SPException will be thrown if the file exists and we didn't allow overwriting
+    $overwrite = false; // an SPBadMethodCallException will be thrown if the file exists and we didn't allow overwriting

     $file = SPFile::create($folder, $content, $name, $overwrite);

-} catch (SPException $e) {
+} catch (SPRuntimeException $e) {
     // handle exceptions
 }
 ```